Deadly U.S. ice storm turns Atlanta into parking lot, strands thousands

 Georgia Governor Nathan Deal said all of Atlanta's school children had been safely returned to their families by Wednesday evening, with help from the National Guard and State Patrol.

 The city's highways became parking lots and thousands of motorists, still stuck 24 hours after the storm hit, were seeking help and food.
-Workers who couldn't get home were setting up makeshift accommodations in stores and offices.
+Workers who could not get home were setting up makeshift accommodations in stores and offices.

 "It looks like zombies walking on the side of these roads," she said.